 The invited panellists discussed the intersections between sanitation and other close related issues such as history, politics, gender and oppression.
 Using the case study of India, one panellist explored how colonial era framings around cleanliness still have ramifications in sanitation policy and outcomes today.
-Other panellists discussed ways that toilets can serve as the first part in a path to broader sanitation access and helps to frame the debate as one of entitlements.
-One matter that was highlighted was a broader right to the environment, reframing the sanitation debate in broader terms, which benefits more than only humans.
-Further panellists considered the ways that for full realization of these human rights requires broader social change and rights rather than only small changes or as policy test cases.
-Finally, it was reviewed the up-to-date numbers and statistics on the achievement of the human right to sanitation and toilet access, and the appalling high numbers of people who still suffer from illness and disease as a result of not having proper or not access at all.
+Other panellists discussed ways that toilets can serve as the first part in a path to broader sanitation access, and can help to frame the debate as one of entitlements.
+One matter that was highlighted was a broader right of the environment, reframing the sanitation debate in broader terms, which benefits more than only humans.
+Other panellists talked about how full realization of these human rights requires broader social change and expansion of rights, rather than only small changes or policy test cases.
+Finally, there was a review of up-to-date numbers and statistics on the achievement of the human right to sanitation and toilet access, and the appallingly high numbers of people who still suffer from illness and disease as a result of not having proper access.

 The poll conducted during the webinar asked “What type of advances and pressure would be best to bring the realization of “Leaving No One Behind”?
 The most popular response was for grass roots activism although a close second answer was for technology advances.